krunch3r76/gc__listoffers/README.md

 ```
 follow a similar logic for Windows

+# troubleshooting
+if the console helper reports not understanding why it got no results, your yapapi library is most likely not up to date. please run `pip install yapapi -U`

 # advanced (TEMPORARILY NON-APPLICABLE)
 ### starting for remote interaction (for systems without internet connectivity besides containerized golem)
 **REMOTE INTERACTION IS BROKEN, IT WILL BE FIXED SOON**